 Seniors may need help talking with doctors

-For many older adults, doctor appointments can be difficult and confusing.
-Having you as their health advocate helps them get the best possible care — especially if they need help keeping track of details, or making sure their care is coordinated among multiple doctors, or bringing up sensitive subjects.
+Having you as their health advocate will improve your older adult’s overall health – especially if they need help keeping track of details, or making sure their care is coordinated among multiple doctors, or bringing up sensitive subjects.

 How to start helping with medical matters

-Being a health advocate mostly means that you’re looking out for their best interests.
+Being a health advocate means that you’re looking out for their best interests.
 Don’t be nervous about not knowing everything about your senior’s medical conditions, you’ll learn as you go.

 Start by asking your older adult if they’ll allow you to help.
 Let them know that you want to make visits easier for them, not completely take over.

 They’ll still be the lead person when talking with the doctor, but you’ll be there to cover additional questions, take notes, or take the lead when they wish.

 7 tips to help you be a great health advocate at the doctor’s office

 1. Prepare for appointments ahead of time

 A few weeks before your older adult’s doctor appointment, start asking them about how they’ve been feeling and if anything is bothering them.